tonsky/spectre/doc/sessions.rst

    .. attribute:: saveEveryRequest

       :class:`Bool`.
-If set to ``true``, session's last accessed time and session cookie will be updated on each request.
+If set to ``true``, session’s last accessed time and session cookie will be updated on each request.

 .. class:: InmemorySessionStore

    Store all session data in memory.
-For performance reasons it's allowed to store constant objects only (``toImmutable == true``).
+For performance reasons it’s allowed to store constant objects only (``toImmutable == true``).

    .. attribute:: maxSessionAge